videojs/generator-videojs-plugin/README.md

 $ yo videojs-plugin
 ```

-You will be walked through several options and finish with a working, buildable, testable video.js plugin.
+You will be walked through several options and finish with a working, buildable, testable video.js plugin in the current directory.
 Of course, this plugin won't do anything out of the box - that part is left to your creativity!

 ### Options